Angolan Civil War: Cuito Cuanavale and New York Accords

-UNITA and South African forces attacked the MPLA's base at Cuito Cuanavale in Cuando Cubango province from 13 January to 23 March 1988, in the second-largest battle in the history of Africa, after the Battle of El Alamein, the largest in sub-Saharan Africa since World War II.
+UNITA and the SADF then attacked the MPLA's base at Cuito Cuanavale in Cuando Cubango province from 13 January to 23 March 1988 under the auspices of Operation Hooper and Operation Packer.
+This campaign would be regarded as the second-largest conventional battle in the history of Africa, after the Battle of El Alamein, the largest in sub-Saharan Africa since World War II.
 Cuito Cuanavale's importance came not from its size or its wealth but its location.
-South African Defence Forces maintained an overwatch on the city using new, G5 artillery pieces.
+The SADF maintained an overwatch on the city using new, G5 artillery pieces.
 Both sides claimed victory in the ensuing Battle of Cuito Cuanavale.